OpenMathLib/OpenBLAS/USAGE.md

 `gcc -o test test.c -I /your_path/OpenBLAS/include/ -L/your_path/OpenBLAS/lib -lopenblas`

-If the library is multithreaded, please add `-lpthread`.
+If the library is multithreaded, please add `-pthread`.
 If the library contains LAPACK functions, please add `-lgfortran` or other Fortran libs.

 * Link with static library